loomio/loomio-docs/guides/src/virtual_agm/index.md

 ### 6. Get input on allocation of surplus

-Loomio’s [Allocation](/en/user_manual/polls/proposal_types/#allocation) (a.k.a.
-Dot voting) poll makes it simple to synthesise how much of a set of funds people want to spend against each of the options presented.
+Loomio’s [Dot vote](https://help.loomio.org/en/user_manual/polls/proposal_types/#dot-vote) poll makes it simple to synthesise how much of a set of funds people want to spend against each of the options presented.
 You can give each participant a number of points that represents the entire portion, or divide the amount amongst the participants.

 ### 7. Have your meeting!